-Ketosis is the secret weight loss method for millions of men and women around the world.
+Ketosis is the secret weight-loss method for millions of men and women around the world.
 These people include regular folks who have 9-to-5 jobs as well as movie stars we admire on the silver screen.

-Ketogenic weight loss, as well as the other benefits of ketosis, are easier to achieve then you may suspect.
+Ketogenic weight loss, as well as the other benefits of ketosis, are easier to achieve than you may suspect.
 In fact, with some of the methods mentioned in this article, you will be able to enjoy ketosis in a matter of days or weeks.

 However, if you are curious about why the internet is going wild about ketosis and keto weight loss, this article is for you.

 What Is Ketosis?